kummaranikhil/Movie-Review-Sentiment-Analysis/README.md

 ---

-## 🎯 Future Improvements
+# 📈 Future Improvements

-- Add Deep Learning models
-- Add BERT sentiment analysis
+- 🔥 Transformer-based sentiment analysis
-- Add review analytics dashboard
-- Add database integration
+- 🔥 Hugging Face integration
+- 🔥 Movie recommendation system
-- Add user authentication
+- 🔥 User authentication
-- Deploy using Docker
-- Add multilingual sentiment analysis
+- 🔥 Database integration
+- 🔥 Cloud storage support
+- 🔥 AI chatbot integration

 ---

-## 👨‍💻 Developed By
+# 👨‍💻 Developed By

-Nikhil
+## Nikhil

+AI & ML Enthusiast | Python Developer | DATA Science Intern

 ---

-## ⭐ Support
+# 🌟 Show Your Support

-If you like this project, consider giving it a ⭐ on GitHub.
+If you liked this project:

+⭐ Star this repository
+🍴 Fork this repository
+📢 Share it with others

+---

+# 📄 License

+This project is developed for educational and learning purposes.